 May 16th saw a veritable feast of Class 25ís in passenger service in the Birmingham area.
 25073 & 25134 worked an Old Hill - York special, 25033 & 25314 took over from 46023 on a working from Skipton to ?, whilst 45013 gave way to 25056 & 25130 on a special from Newcastle.
 The 15.57 Aberdeen - Carstairs postal used 25072 on May 18th, there appeared to be no consistency for this trainís haulage, with Classes 26 & 40 frequently being used.

 The start of the summer timetable on May 23rd found a change to an old favourite, the Walsall - Yarmouth service now started from Birmingham New Street, with a Class 47 diagrammed for this working.
 Two days later a Leicester - Llandudno Bank Holiday excursion utilized 25066 & 25050.
+Additionally the 19.03 Nottingham - St Pancras was booked on summer Saturdays for a pair of Class 45/1s.

 The last day of May witnessed an Open Day at Coalville, about twenty locomotives were on display, including 25318.
 This day was also officially the last day for the Class 25ís on the Crewe - Cardiff workings.
 The Southern Region were intending to release Class 33ís from discontinued van traffic workings to take over from the Class 25ís, however a strike on the SR and continued operation of the van traffic permitted some Class 25ís to remain on these workings until June 4th.
 Throughout the last week 25042/60/66, 25219/220/245 handled the diagrams although by midweek 25220 was replaced by 47099.
 On June 1st 25060 was replaced by 33022 on the 16.02 Crewe - Cardiff with others gradually taking over.
 The final Class 25 workings were on June 4th, 25245 on the 17.10 Cardiff - Crewe and 25060 on 16.02 Crewe - Cardiff, the latter failing at Hereford, passengers being rescued by a dmu off a terminating Birmingham service.
 Other workings, including the 20.00 Cardiff - Crewe postal previously powered by Class 45/46ís reverted to Class 47 from June 1st.